phl3x0r/lazystyles/README.md

 ## Development server

-Lazy loading CSS files does not currently work with the built-in webpack development server.
+Lazy loading does not currently work with the built-in webpack development server.
 Serve manually from the dist folder, e.g. with http-server

 ## Build